- Copyright 2013, Taji Marie Hugley. All rights reserved.

 Sometimes she sits in the bathroom stall between classes and sobs.
 Sometimes she sneaks off campus and binges on fast food, and then crouches on the Taco Bell bathroom floor, vomiting until she feels empty again.
 She likes to see if she can drink her male friends under the table; it’s a game she always wins.
 She smokes pot almost everyday; she likes the way it makes her numb, like she’s floating outside of her body.

 A month later she is backstage at a music festival with her father.
 He grabs her roughly by the arm and pulls her just out of sight.
 He is yelling at her about something she forgot to do at home.
 She can feel his fingers digging in making bruises on her arm, she sees spit flying from his mouth and feels it land on her face, she sees the hot anger in his eyes.
-This is not unusual.
-She is familiar with the humiliation, the fear.
+A familiar view.
+She is accustomed to the humiliation, the fear.
 But this time something is different.
 Something in her breaks.
 She pulls herself free and runs away, knowing he won’t follow in such a crowded place.
 Suddenly she can’t hear the noise around her, all she can hear is that voice inside of her saying one thing over and over: If you don’t leave right this minute, you never will.
 This is your chance.
 THIS IS YOUR CHANCE.

 So she makes a decision that will change her life forever.
 She listens to the voice.
 She leaves the keys to their house on the porch and note telling him that she is never coming back.
-She leaves all of her stuff behind because there is no time.
+She leaves all of her stuff behind because there is no time and because is soul is worth more than all of those things.
 He could be right behind her and if he finds her before she leaves, she is sure he will really hurt her this time.
 So she runs away from home and hides out with some friends.
 She can’t stop looking over her shoulder; she is terrified he will find her and drag her back.
 She hears about him pounding on the door of a friend’s house one morning, and she nearly breaks.
 But that voice inside, her deepest instinct tells her again: This is your chance to be free.
 If you go back, you won’t survive.
 She wakes up each morning so scared she can hardly breathe.
 But she listens to that voice because she knows it is the truth.

 Six weeks later she and her girlfriend are driving a Uhaul down to Los Angeles, a city she has never visited, to move into an apartment they have never seen, with $300 in her pocket.
 She’s still scared and will keep looking over her shoulder for years.
 But the voice inside of her is louder now and she hangs onto it for dear life.